 - How product managers and designers can align on creating a great user experience (10:59)

-- Jared shares his recommendations on creating a culture of continuous learning (14:36)
+- Jared shares his recommendations on creating a culture of continuous innovation (14:36)

 - Jared discusses the value of the Net Promoter Score as a success metric (19:39)